jppdpf/prefetch-vt-analyzer/README.md

 ## Limitations
 They are marked in the code, you can remove or just comment them, to experience the full power.

+## Need
+You need to get a VirusTotal API KEY.
+Also, you might need to run this script with Administrator privileges.